 Iris joined Watsi on September 4th, 2014.
 Seven years ago, Iris joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Iris' most recent donation traveled 8,600 miles to support Ruth, a sweet two-year-old girl from Haiti, to fund surgery that will heal her heart condition.
+Iris' most recent donation traveled 1,900 miles to support Ruth, a sweet two-year-old girl from Haiti, to fund surgery that will heal her heart condition.

 Iris has funded healthcare for 93 patients in 12 countries.